 We recommend that if you need any type of healing; you seek qualified medical care.
 The above-mentioned methods can in most cases be used in conjunction with modern medical care.

-Many people possess a gift for helping others.
-Don’t don’t know they are the source of healing energy.
+Many people don’t realize they are the real source of healing.
 They are spiritual healers who have yet to fully awaken their gifts.
+Medications can make all the difference in healing, but it is the body that does the actual healing, not the medicine.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their own path.